GL.iNet Flint 3 - A Short Review

 Conclusion

-I found that the Flint 3 is a very solid router with a very competitive price.
+I found that the Flint 3 is a very solid router with a very competitive price (during pre-order it was around €130 for super-early bird and €150 for early-bird).
 It runs OpenWRT, which feels great if you're already familiar with Linux.
-The Flint 3 supports the new WiFi 7 in three different bands.
-I could also install all familiar software like Unbound, Chrony, Adguard Home and even htop.
+The Flint 3 also supports the new WiFi 7 in three different bands.
+I could also install familiar software like unbound, chrony, Adguard Home and even htop.
 It ticks all my needs and I'm very happy with my purchase!

 Member discussion